richardwilkes/gcs5/notes.md

   - I'm currently thinking of just having a preference for making empty lists vanish when printing.
 That way they are discoverable in the UI, but don't clutter up the printed sheet if you don't want them to.
 - When a sheet is scrolled, tooltips don't seem to be coming up in the correct spot for cells in the tables
+- Need to retain previous focus when doing rebuilds... since in the "full" case, the tables are replaced with new ones, the focus is lost if it was within one of the tables.
+- Need to add undo capture around all of the edit operations.
+Currently many are missing outside of the detailed editors